Dave Dameshek: Early career

 Dameshek began writing for cable television hits including Fox Sports Net's Sports Geniuses and Comedy Central's Battlebots.
 He received his first big break in 2001 when he was hired as a writer on Comedy Central's The Man Show, hosted by Jimmy Kimmel and Adam Carolla.
 Dameshek was hired for his trademark "Upper Hand" routine, a bit developed from his Best Man speech.
 He worked as a staff writer for the third and fourth seasons of The Man Show.

-While working on The Man Show, Dameshek became co-host of a Fox Sports Radio show with radio veteran Kent Voss.
+While working on The Man Show, Dameshek became co-host of a Fox Sports Radio show with radio veteran Kent Voss, upon joining Fox Sports Radio Dameshek vowed to "cut out the noise".
+This became a tentpole belief for Dameshek which has followed him throughout his career.
 The late-night show aired for about four months.
 Dameshek also wrote and appeared in several segments with Jimmy Kimmel on Fox's NFL pre-game show.
-It was also at this time that Dameshek began referring to himself as "Billy D. Dameshek", an homage to the actor who played Lando Calrissian.
+It was also at this time that Dameshek began referring to himself as "Billy D. Dameshek", an homage to Billy Dee Williams, the actor who played Lando Calrissian.

 Dameshek moved on to write for the second and third seasons of Comedy Central's Crank Yankers, co-created by Kimmel and Carolla, as well as for I'm With Busey and Trigger Happy TV.
 In 2002, he began writing for Kimmel's new late-night talk show on ABC, Jimmy Kimmel Live!, where he made several appearances in addition to his main responsibility of working on the show's nightly monologue.

 In 2004, Dameshek became the weekly sports correspondent on the Los Angeles FM station Indie 103.1's Mighty Morning Show, hosted by Dicky Barrett, while making periodic appearances on regional and national ESPN Radio programs.